 I bought a pattern a while ago for a woven dress with a simple, classic silhouette that I was excited to make.
 However, when I started looking at the pattern, I realized I was going to have to sew 12 darts.
 12!
 That is a lot of chances to have an ugly dart ruin the whole look by creating a weird bubble in my dress.
 In my opinion, bust darts are the worst.
 They have a tendency to come out looking all pointy, which is definitely not the look I am going for.
 I found this tutorial from Burda Style to sew natural looking bust darts with one simple change.
 I tried it, and the results were awesome!
 No pointy bust darts!
 Click the photo to go to the tutorial.

-With a little practice and a few of these tricks up your sleeve, you will be sewing flawless darts in no time!
+With a little practice and a few of these tricks up your sleeve, you will be sewing darts perfectly in no time!